Disputes and Estate Litigation Attorney in Shenandoah, Texas

 View Transcript

 The Woodlands, TX estates & probate attorney Steven C. Earl discusses the deadlines or statutes of limitations you should be aware of when pursuing estate litigation.
-In estate litigation, there exist two primary deadlines that individuals should take into account.
-The initial deadline pertains to will contests, where individuals typically have a maximum of two years from the date of will admission to probate to initiate a contest against that will.
+He notes that there are two key deadlines individuals should consider in estate litigation.
+The first is the formal deadline for will contests: generally, a person has up to two years from the date a will is admitted to probate to file a challenge.

 More Videos From This Lawyer